ariard/lightning-rfc/12-offer-encoding.md

       publicly reachable nodes.
   - otherwise:
     - MAY include `paths`.
+  - if it includes `paths`:
+    - SHOULD ignore any invoice_request which does not use the path.
   - if it sets `vendor`:
     - MUST set it to a valid UTF-8 string.
     - SHOULD set it to clearly identify the issuer of the invoice.